whatsapp

 5. Add a larger deposit

-A bigger deposit reduces your monthly costs.
-It also shows lenders you're committed and lowers their risk.
+A larger deposit reduces your monthly payments and the total amount payable.
+It also shows lenders you're committed, which lowers their risk and can improve the rate offered.

 6. Use a guarantor or joint application